-The table above assumes for illustrative purposes that an aggregate of 5,961,844 shares of our common stock are sold at a price of \$2.516 per share, the last reported sale price of our common stock on The NASDAQ Global Market on May 5, 2011, for aggregate gross proceeds of \$15.0 million.
-The shares sold in this offering, if any, will be sold from time to time at various prices.
-An increase of \$0.25 per share in the price at which the shares are sold from the assumed offering price of \$2.516 per share shown in the table above, assuming all of our common stock in the aggregate amount of \$15.0 million is sold at that price, would not impact our adjusted net tangible book value; however, the adjusted net book value per share after the offering would increase by \$0.040 per share due to the decrease in shares sold in the offering to 5,422,993 and would increase the dilution in net tangible book value per share to new investors in this offering to \$1.389 per share, after deducting commissions and estimated aggregate offering expenses payable by us.
-A decrease of \$0.25 per share in the price at which the shares are sold from the assumed offering price of \$2.516 per share shown in the table above, assuming all of our common stock in the aggregate amount of \$15.0 million is sold at that price, would not impact our adjusted net tangible book value; however, the adjusted net book value per share after the offering would decrease by \$0.046 per share due to the increase in shares sold in the offering to 6,619,594 and would decrease the dilution in net tangible book value per share to new investors in this offering to \$0.975 per share, after deducting commissions and estimated aggregate offering expenses payable by us.
+The shares sold in this offering in addition to the Commitment Shares and the Initial Shares, if any, will be sold from time to time at various prices.
+An increase of \$1.00 per share in the price at which the shares are sold from the assumed offering price of \$8.40 per share shown in the table above, assuming all of our common stock in the aggregate amount of \$19.0 million is sold at that price, would increase our adjusted net tangible book value per share after the offering to \$1.23 per share and would increase the dilution in net tangible book value per share to new investors in this offering to \$8.17 per share, after deducting estimated aggregate offering expenses payable by us.
 This information is supplied for illustrative purposes only.

-The calculations above are based upon 12,439,132 shares of common stock outstanding as of December 31, 2010 and exclude:
+The calculations above are based upon 16,163,565 shares of common stock outstanding as of August 16, 2012 and exclude:

-- 1,638,782 shares of common stock reserved for the exercise of options outstanding at a weighted average exercise price of \$9.54; - 1,798,638 shares of common stock reserved for issuance under our stock incentive programs; - 198,020 shares of common stock reserved for the exercise of a warrant outstanding at an exercise price of \$6.06; - 259,127 shares of common stock reserved for issuance under our employee stock purchase program; and - 4,209,749 shares of common stock reserved for issuance upon conversion of \$28,626,296.07 in principal of outstanding convertible notes.
+- 3,492,914 shares of common stock reserved for the exercise of options outstanding at a weighted average exercise price of \$5.10; - 312,819 shares of common stock reserved for issuance under our stock incentive programs; - 2,998,687 shares of common stock reserved for the exercise of warrants outstanding at a weighted-average exercise price of \$3.37; - 269,442 shares of common stock reserved for issuance under our employee stock purchase program; and - 2,200,000 shares of common stock reserved for the conversion of shares of Series B Convertible Preferred Stock.